$16.27

 What is BACHY's stock price today?

-BACHY last closed at $14.78, up 0.46% in the most recent trading session.
+BACHY is currently trading at $16.27, down 0.01% in today's session.
 Over the past 52 weeks, the stock has traded between a low of $5.13 and a high of $6.39.
 The current price represents 100% of its 52-week range, which helps investors gauge where the stock sits relative to its recent trading history.

 What do Wall Street analysts say about BACHY?